-After breakfast, we will leave Marrakech and travel towards the Atlantic coast.
+After breakfast, we will leave Marrakech and make our way toward the Atlantic coast.
 Outside Essaouira, a stop at a women’s cooperative where they make Argan oil will provide insight into this valuable emollient.
 Essaouira has a reputation for having a relaxed and laid-back atmosphere, and we will first enjoy our lunch here before going on a walking tour of the city.

-After breakfast, we will take a short drive south from Essaouira to Tizi Village.
-Our drive through the argan forest allows us to view some endemic bird species.
-Once at Tizi, we will have the opportunity to explore a rustic Berber market full of a wide variety of goods and furniture from the surrounding communities.
+After breakfast, we’ll take a short journey south from Essaouira to Tizi Village.
+We’ll be able to see some of the rare bird species during our trip through the Argan forest.
+We will get the opportunity to visit a rustic Berber market in Tizi, which will be full of a diverse range of items and furniture from the local settlements.

 Essaouira / Oualidia / Casablanca

-After breakfast, our first stop will be the fishing village of Bhibih, where you can observe shorebirds.
-Then you will head to Safi Town, originally a Portuguese trading post in the 15th Century.
-Safi is famous for its unique ceramic workshops, where the skills and traditions of the craft are handed down through generations.
+Following breakfast at the hotel, the party will enjoy a seaside excursion with stunning views.
+Our first stop will be in Bhibih, a fishing village where we can see shorebirds, followed by Safi Town, which was once a Portuguese commercial post in the 15th century.
+Safi is known for its one-of-a-kind ceramic workshops, where the craft’s talents and traditions are passed down through generations.

 After breakfast at the Le Doge, you will be driven to the Casablanca Airport and assisted with check-in for your flight home.

 Le Doge Relais & Chateaux